loopstick/CCA_DigitalElectronics_Spring2020/README.md

     - video of your working project (upload to YouTube and post a link)
     - code (or a written description of what the code should do, if it's not yet working)
     - schematic showing the relevant connections from Arduino to sensors and output devices: hand-drawn or [Fritzing](http:fritzing.org)
   - Documenting your project by creating an Instructable would be fantastic!!

-### Week 8: Thursday, March 14, 2020
+### Week 8: Friday, March 13, 2020
 #### Midterm Projects DUE!!
 - Midterm Project presentations and critique
 - Evaluation feedback